SatoryKono/ChEMBL_data_acquisition/tests/README.md

 Individual modules can be targeted by pointing pytest at a directory, for example `pytest tests/unit` or `pytest tests/integration -k enrich` to filter by test name.

 When developing additional scenarios, keep the guardrails documented in `tests/conftest.py` (seed fixing, network ban, temporary directories) to preserve reproducibility.
 All new tests should emit deterministic output so that `tools/run_tests.py` can regenerate the reports without spurious diffs.

+## End-to-end orchestration scenario

+`tests/e2e/test_get_data_end_to_end.py` exercises the `scripts.get_data` CLI on a compact fixture set stored in `tests/data/`.
+The stubbed pipelines validate the input schemas, apply the normalisation helpers from `library.schemas.normalize` and emulate enrichment/post-processing rules such as target taxonomy lookups and molecule hierarchy joins.
+Expected CSV artefacts live under `tests/resources/expected_get_data/` and capture the deterministic outputs for all five pipeline stages.
+The test asserts that

+- intermediate warnings are emitted for missing values, enrichment gaps and deduplicated rows,
+- normalised CSVs match the golden files (including the `output.<stem>_<date>.csv` naming convention),
+- rerunning the orchestration on the same data set is idempotent (bitwise-identical exports and identical warning stream).

+This scenario provides quick coverage for the critical pipeline checklist items listed in the repository guidelines without hitting external network services.